 As defined in Eq.~\ref{eq: rn_eta_approx_pPb}, the $\eta$-dependent $\sqrt{r_{2}(\eta^{a},\eta^{b})r_{2}(-\eta^{a},-\eta^{b})}$ in p--Pb collisions at 5.02 TeV for 3 $< \eta^{b} <$ 4 and $4.4 < \eta^{b} < 5.0$ are shown in Fig.~\ref{Fig: eta decorr}.
-The results obtained from the AMPT with all configurations are compared to the measurements from the CMS collaboration~\cite{CMS:2015xmx}.
-In order to compare with the data directly, we don't apply the nonflow subtraction here.
-All calculations show a larger breakdown of factorization as $\eta^{a}$ increases, as observed in data.
-Similar to the findings in the $p_{\mathrm{T}}$-dependent flow vector decorrelation, a significant breakdown of factorization is observed when the parton scattering cross section is set to 0 (Par3), but the difference between the results of cross section $\sigma=0.5$ mb (Par1) and $\sigma=3$ mb (Par2) is small.
-The decorrelations obtained without hadronic scatterings (Par6) are consistent with Par1 calculations, suggesting that $\eta$-dependent decorrelation has no sensitivity to the hadronic scatterings.
+The results obtained from the AMPT with all configurations are compared to the measurements from the CMS collaboration.
+All calculations show a larger breakdown of factorization as $\eta^{a}$ increases, consistent with the data.
+Similar to the findings in the $p_{\mathrm{T}}$-dependent flow vector decorrelation, a significant breakdown of factorization is observed when the parton scattering cross section is set to 0 (Par3), but the deviation between the results of cross section $\sigma=0.5$ mb (Par1) and $\sigma=3$ mb (Par2) is small.
+Unlike the integrated-$v_{2}$ in Fig.~\ref{Fig: v2 eta}, the decorrelations obtained without hadronic scatterings (Par6) are consistent with Par1 calculations, suggesting that $\eta$-dependent decorrelation has no sensitivity to the hadronic scatterings.
 No significant effect of the resonance decay is observed for $\eta^{a} <$ 1, while a slight enhancement is shown for $\eta^{a} >$ 1 (Par1 vs Par5).
 On the other hand, varying the Lund parameters to $a=0.5$, $b=0.9$ (Par4) leads to a smaller decorrelation for both 3 $< \eta^{b} <$ 4 and 4.4 $< \eta^{b} <$ 5 (Par4 vs Par1), reflecting the effects from initial conditions.
 In general, the model calculations with all tunings, except for $\sigma=0$, provide a fair description of the data for $4.4 < \eta^{b} < 5.0$, but systematically overestimate the deviation from unity of decorrelations for 3 $< \eta^{b} <$ 4 and $\eta^{a}>$ 1.